thoughtspot/thoughtspot.github.io/_spotiq/adv-customize-withr.md

 1. Log into ThoughtSpot and go to the **Search** bar.
 2. Use **Choose Sources** to locate a source with sales and zip code data.
    This example uses **Phone Sales** data.
-3. Enter `sales zip code` in the search bar.
+3. Enter `sales store zip code` in the search bar.

    If your source contains the proper data, you should see something similar to the following: